 Concerning the training of the EFT quadratic cross-section ratios $r_\sigma^{(j, k)}$, we follow the same strategy as in the linear case, except that now we construct the EFT dataset at quadratic order without any linear contributions.
 By omitting the linear term, we reduce the learning problem at the quadratic level to a linear one.
-Specifically, we generate events at pure $\mathcal{O}\left(\Lambda^{-4}\right)$ level, without the interference (linear) contributions, in the EFT by switching off all Wilson coefficients except two of them, denoted by $c^{\rm (tr)}_j$ and $c^{\rm (tr)}_k$, \be \mathcal{D}_{\rm eft}(\boldsymbol{c}=(0,\ldots,0,c^{\rm (tr)}_j,0,\ldots,0, c^{\rm (tr)}_k, 0, \ldots ) \, , \ee and hence the cross-section ratio takes the form \be r_\sigma(\boldsymbol{x}, c^{\rm (tr)}_j, c^{\rm (tr)}_k) = 1 + c^{\rm (tr)}_j c^{\rm (tr)}_k \mathrm{NN}^{(j, k)}(\boldsymbol{x}) \, , \ee where only purely quadratic terms with $c^{\rm (tr)}_j$ and $c^{\rm (tr)}_k$ have survived the sum.
-The quadratic correction associated to a single operator, namely the $j=k$ case, is also included in this step.
+Specifically, we generate events at pure $\mathcal{O}\left(\Lambda^{-4}\right)$ level, without the interference (linear) contributions, in the EFT by switching off all Wilson coefficients except two of them, denoted by $c^{\rm (tr)}_j$ and $c^{\rm (tr)}_k$, \be \mathcal{D}_{\rm eft}(\boldsymbol{c}=(0,\ldots,0,c^{\rm (tr)}_j,0,\ldots,0, c^{\rm (tr)}_k, 0, \ldots )) \, , \ee and parametrize the cross-section ratio as \be r_\sigma(\boldsymbol{x}, c^{\rm (tr)}_j, c^{\rm (tr)}_k) = 1 + c^{\rm (tr)}_j c^{\rm (tr)}_k \mathrm{NN}^{(j, k)}(\boldsymbol{x}) \, , \ee where only purely quadratic terms with both $c^{\rm (tr)}_j$ and $c^{\rm (tr)}_k$ have survived the sum.
+Note that when $j \neq k$, this parametrization of the cross-section ratio $r_\sigma(\boldsymbol{x}, c^{\rm (tr)}_j, c^{\rm (tr)}_k)$ depends only on the product $c_{j} c_{k}$, whereas when $j=k$ it depends only on terms proportional to $c_{j}^{2}$.
+The cross-section ratio is parametrized in this way to facilitiate separate training of the $c_{j}^{2}$, $c_{k}^{2}$ and $c_{j} c_{k}$ terms, and we make use of training data in which the contributions from each of these terms has been separately generated, as discussed in more detail in Sect.~\ref{sec:pipeline}.
 By the same reasoning as above, in the large sample limit we will have that \be \mathrm{NN}^{(j, k)}(\boldsymbol{x}) \rightarrow r_{\sigma}^{(j, k)}(\boldsymbol{x}) \, . \ee We note that in the case that the Monte Carlo generator used to evaluate the theory predictions $\mathcal{T}(\boldsymbol{c})$ does not allow the separate evaluation of the EFT quadratic terms, one can always subtract the linear contribution numerically by means of the outcome of Eq.~(\ref{eq:trained_lin_coeff}).